adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

 title:  "Javascript inheritance"
 date:   2014-09-09 09:00:59
 categories: js
-description: Javascript inheritance is an often overcomplicated endeavour.
-Here is an extremely powerful yet simple technique for doing so.
+description: Developers often complicate Javascript inheritance.
+Here is a powerful, yet simple technique for doing it.
 ---

-Javascript inheritance is useful with regard to code [reuse](http://javascript.crockford.com/inheritance.html).
-Unfortunately, ECMAScript doesn't provide an *inherit* function natively, so we will need to create one.
-This article documents a simple and powerful technique.

-## How to write an inherit function

-We need to create an `inherit` function which will use `cloneObject` internally.
-Both of which are taken from [Jessie](http://www.github.com/cinsoft/jessie/).
-The namespace bit is optional but good [practice](/articles/javascript-namespacing/).
+ECMAScript doesn't have an *inherit* function.
+But you can mimic the functionality yourself if you need to.

+Here's a ready made inherit function you can use in your project:

 	/**** The namespace ****/
     var lib = {};